luisdramirez/pSF-Toolbox/README.md

 ## estimate-pSFT
 This directory contains scripts for estimating pSFT parameters from fMRI data.

-We include an example workflow for estimating pSFT from a sample dataset that contains SF input and measured BOLD time series from two subjects — 100 voxels in V1, V2, and V3 (see `/estimate-pSFT/example_pipeline`). `sample_data` is a structure array with fields `I` and `measured_BOLD`.
+We include an example workflow for estimating pSFT from a sample dataset that contains concatenated SF input and measured BOLD time series across 9 scan runs from two subjects — 100 voxels in V1, V2, and V3 (see `/estimate-pSFT/example_pipeline`). `sample_data` is a structure array with fields `I` and `measured_BOLD`.
 Note that this example pipeline assumes that each subject has the same number of regions of interest (ROIs).

 `estimatePSFT` is the main high-level function for estimating pSFT parameters.